tecartlab/HeadRoom/README.md

 drop it into the \<openframeworksfolder>/apps/\<yourappfolder>

-you also needs a copy of the openframeworks addon [ofxMatrixNetworkServer](https://github.com/maybites/ofxMatrixNetworkServer)
+you also need a copy of the openframeworks addon [ofxGuiExtended](https://github.com/frauzufall/ofxGuiExtended.git)

-drop it onto the \<openframeworksfolder>/addons/\<ofxMatrixNetworkServer>
+drop it onto the \<openframeworksfolder>/addons/\<ofxGuiExtended>

 ##How to
 to come...

 ##Version
 kinectServer uses [Semantic Versioning](http://semver.org/),

+Version 0.0.2
+- switch to ofxGuiExtended
+- redesign of GUI structure
+- removal of MatrixServer

 Version 0.0.1
 - initial release